Green Lake, Saskatchewan: Looting of Green Lake House

-At the time of the North-West Rebellion in 1885 the Hudson's Bay Company post in Green Lake was waiting for the ice to break on the northern lakes and rivers so that the stockpile of goods in their warehouses could be safely sent up the Beaver River to posts further north including the Athabasca and Mackenzie River Districts.

-Within these warehouses were a years supply of goods for these northern posts.
+At the time of the North-West Rebellion in 1885, the Hudson's Bay Company post in Green Lake was waiting for the ice to break on the northern lakes and rivers so that the stockpile of goods in their warehouses could be safely sent up the Beaver River to posts further north including the Athabasca and Mackenzie River Districts.
+Within these warehouses were a year's supply of goods for these northern posts.

-On April 25, 1885, James Sinclair the factor of the post having been forewarned by Father Mélasyppe Paquette O.M.I. of approaching rebels immediately gave the order to submerge into the lake all the lead balls and shot.
-He loaded four York boats with 246 barrels of powder and 200 rifles along with a large quantity of stock and sent the boats that night towards Île-à-la-Crosse.
-The next morning on April 26 he loaded the rest of his men and their families along with the missionary and his companions on another boat.
+On April 25, 1885, James Sinclair — the factor of the post having been forewarned by Father Mélasyppe Paquette OMI of approaching rebels — immediately gave the order to submerge into the lake all the lead balls and shot.
+He loaded four York boats with 246 barrels of powder and 200 rifles, along with a large quantity of stock and sent the boats that night towards Île-à-la-Crosse.
+The next morning on April 26, he loaded the rest of his men and their families along with the missionary and his companions on another boat.
 As they were ready to leave the shore 25 Cree from Loon Lake stopped them.
-Sinclair was taken prisoner but the others were let go to continue on their way.
-From Sinclair they demanded food saying they were starving but their demands did not stop there.
+Sinclair was taken prisoner, but the others were let go to continue on their way.
+From Sinclair they demanded food saying they were starving, but their demands did not stop there.
 They started breaking boxes, opening bales, slashing open bags of sugar and flour with their knives taking whatever pleased them and destroying the rest.
-While the post was being looted Sinclair managed to slip away from his guards and fled by canoe with two Métis men from Fort Carlton.
-Sinclair was able to rejoin the boats and while they camped on the side of the river his wife gave birth to a healthy girl who was baptised immediately by Father Paquette.
+While the post was being looted, Sinclair managed to slip away from his guards and fled by canoe with two Métis men from Fort Carlton.
+Sinclair was able to rejoin the boats and while they camped on the side of the river, his wife gave birth to a healthy girl who was immediately baptized by Father Paquette.